Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ### Don't do it this way

-I had a colleague once suggest I do this.
+I had a manager once suggest I adopt this manner of aliasing.

-Note: do not do this.
-It makes no sense whatsoever!
+Note: I would suggest you not do this as it makes no sense whatsoever!
 {: .notice--danger}

 Let's take the original query and change all the aliases to _letters of the alphabet_.